In 'Catch And Kill,' Ronan Farrow Offers A Damning Portrait Of A Conflicted NBC

 "If NBC, which has the evidence, doesn't go forward with this story, it's a scandal."

-That was what Ken Auletta, a writer for The New Yorker who had tried and failed to break the story of Harvey Weinstein's alleged serial sexual abuse of women, said when he found out Ronan Farrow had obtained tape of Weinstein admitting to groping the model Ambra Gutierrez.
+That was what Ken Auletta, a writer for The New Yorker who had tried and failed to break the story of Harvey Weinstein's alleged serial sexual abuse of women, said when he found out that Ronan Farrow had obtained tape of Weinstein admitting to groping the model Ambra Gutierrez.

 NBC did not go forward with the story.
-Ronan Farrow's new book Catch and Kill is a measured but damning portrait of that failure at NBC, which he ties to a pattern of harassment and abuse within the network.
+Ronan Farrow's new book, Catch and Kill, is a measured but damning portrait of that failure at NBC, which he ties to a pattern of harassment and abuse within the network.

 In 2016, Farrow, then an investigative journalist at NBC, began work on a series about "undercovered stories" in Hollywood.
 "Pedophilia, racism, harassment..." as he explained to NBC host Matt Lauer, who would soon be fired for his own serial sexual misconduct.
 "Sounds terrific," Lauer said.

 As Farrow started making calls, the same name kept coming up: the producer Harvey Weinstein.
-But over the coming months, as Farrow and his producer Rich McHugh amassed more and more stories of women saying they were bullied, harassed, and assaulted, their bosses at NBC began hedging — particularly Noah Oppenheim, the head of NBC News:
+But over the coming months, as Farrow and his producer Rich McHugh amassed more and more stories of women saying they were bullied, harassed and assaulted, their bosses at NBC began hedging — particularly Noah Oppenheim, the head of NBC News:

 "[H]ow serious is this stuff, really?"